ash2858/cypress-tveacher/README.md

 # cypress-tveacher

 1. Clone this repository into your local system.
-2. Open up a terminal and cd into the directory `test-cypress`
+2. Open up a terminal and cd into the directory `cypress-tveacher`
-3. Do a npm install or yarn to install all the dependecies
+3. Do a `npm install` or `yarn` to install all the dependecies
-4. After successful completion, add a new file - "cypress.env.json" in the root with the following entries:
+4. After successful completion, add a new file - `cypress.env.json` in the project root with the following entries:
 [It would contain the sensitive credentials]
 ```
 {